Taxel/PlexTraktSync/README.md

 You can take a look at the progress in the `last_update.log` file which will be created.

-Personally, I run this script in a cronjob every two hours.
-On Mac this worked by adding the line:
+To set up to run this script in a cronjob every two hours, type `crontab -e` in the terminal.

 ```
-0 */2 * * * cd ~/path/to/this/repo/ && ./plex_trakt_sync.sh
+0 */2 * * * cd ~/path/to/this/repo && ./plex_trakt_sync.sh
 ```

-to the cronjobs after typing `crontab -e` in the terminal.

 ## Sync settings